 For some time now, women have often felt that they had to choose between their careers and their families.
 In the 1990s, a lot of female law partners were unfairly portrayed as over-worked spinsters who had little interest in having a significant other or children.
 Worse yet, in some people's opinion, were those female partners who had families but actively chose to put work far ahead of their personal lives.

-In 2008, many forward-thinking law firms are placing an emphasis on offering female attorneys a better work/life balance.
+Over the past several years, many forward-thinking law firms have been placing an emphasis on offering female attorneys a better work/life balance.
 Within these types of firms, female partners do not have to choose between having a successful career and being an active member of their families.
 Flexible work schedules or flex-time schedules are becoming increasingly more popular with many firms and female partners.

 These types of schedules often allow female partners to work from home, set their own hours, and/or work on a reduced billable schedule.
 This type of flexibility allows many female partners to continue to develop their practice in a meaningful way without having to sacrifice a substantial amount of family or personal time.
 A lot of female partners are open to taking a salary cut by working part-time if it means that they will be able to have the best of both worlds in regards to work and family life.

 Another way that firms can solidify their relationships with their female partners is by offering valuable training to their attorneys.
 Setting up workshops on business development and leadership issues, specifically geared towards female partners, will help those attorneys stay current on matters that are related to attracting and keeping clients.
 In the past, female partners have left firms because they felt that no one at the firm was invested in their development as a rain maker.
 By offering female partners training on how to create strong working relationships with their clients and how to overcome sexism in different scenarios, firms are aiding in their success and chipping away at the ''glass ceiling'' and ''old boy's network'' that many female partners often face in their practice.